Jack Mundey

-John Bernard "Jack" Mundey AO (17 October 1929 – 10 May 2020) was an Australian communist, union and environmental activist.
+John Bernard "Jack" Mundey AO (17 October 1929 – 10 May 2020) was an Australian communist, trade unionist and environmental activist.
 He came to prominence during the 1970s for leading the New South Wales Builders' Labourers Federation (BLF) in the famous green bans, whereby the BLF led a successful campaign to protect the built and natural environment of Sydney from excessive and inappropriate development.
 Mundey was the patron of the Historic Houses Association of Australia.

 Early years

 John Bernard "Jack" Mundey was born on 17 October 1929 in Malanda, Queensland on the Johnstone River in the Atherton Tablelands, some 100 km west of Cairns.
 He was one of five siblings born to Catholic parents of Irish descent.
 His father was a lifetime Labor voter.
 His mother died when he was six.
 He was educated at Malanda Primary School and at St Augustine's, Cairns.
 He ran away from the latter due to its "authoritarian methods" of discipline.

 Mundey moved to Sydney when he was 19, and became a metalworker and later a builder's labourer, joining successively the Federated Ironworkers' Association and the Builders Labourers Federation.
 He also played rugby league for Parramatta under Vic Hey for three years.
 He joined the Communist Party of Australia (CPA) in 1957.

+The CPA at this time was Eurocommunist.
+Mundey was a follower of the Italian communist theorist Antonio Gramsci.
+He expounded the theory of "workers' control" which was based on the Gramscian theory of workers control; by working together people were supposed to emancipate themselves from their ideological delusions.

 Mundey's first wife was Stephanie Lennon; the couple had a son, Michael.
 15 months after her son's birth, Stephanie Mundey died at a young age from a brain tumour.
 Mundey remarried, in 1965, to Judith Ann Willcocks, known as Judy Mundey.
 Michael, Mundey's only child, was killed in a car accident at age 22.

 During the 1960s, Mundey was a crusading unionist and an advocate on a wide range of issues from safety reforms on building sites to wider issues such as feminism, gay rights and international politics.
 Mundey considered all these matters appropriate targets for union activism.
 His second wife, Judy, joined him in these campaigns and later rose to become national president of the CPA.